vionwinnie/old_website/OtherProj.md

 - [Star Hong Kong Stock Picker](starstockpicker.html)

-## Others (in iPython notebook or PDF format):
+## Others :

-**Projects I have done to familiarize myself with coding, visualization, and statistic concepts:**
+**Projects I have done to familiarize myself with coding, visualization, and statistic concepts (in iPython notebook or PDF format):**
 - Dictionary of Anna Karenina - Python Dictionary, IF-ITF in Natural Language Processing

   This is my first hands-on Python project.